IBM/trusted-service-identity/README.md

 ```console
 ./cleanup.sh
 ```
-To start a fresh deployment, make sure to run `./init.sh` again after the cleanup.
+To start a fresh deployment, make sure to run `./init-namespace.sh` again after the cleanup.

+## Security Considerations
+To improve security measures, we have decided to move all application containers to a different namespace and keep all the TSI framework as _protected namespace_ that cannot host application and other containers (since version 1.4)

 ## Reporting security issues